felixreverett/felixreverett/README.md

   - _Interactive and responsive UI and inventory system._
   - _Game-state saving and loading of entities and chunks using structured data._

-## 🧠 The biggest lessons I've learnt in my (few) years programming
+## 🧠 My perspective on programming
-- What's the best programming language?
+- What makes a good programming language?
 Or rather, what makes one *feel* better than another?
-  - I believe there is no best language, but the better languages limit human error as much as possible.
-Mistakes in code should be complex, not syntactic.
+  - I don’t believe there is a single best language waiting for me to find it, but the best languages do have recurring features.
+They strive to limit human error as much as possible and avoid boilerplate syntax.
+Mistakes in code should never be predictable.
-- Don't underestimate error logging at potential breakpoints in your code.
-- Go is the most optimal programming language I've used to date.
+- Go is the most fun programming language I've used to date.
 The community is wonderful, the packages are abundant, and most crucially **I enjoy writing it**.
+That being said, its lack of lambda functions is unfortunate.
+Even Python’s list comprehensions beat it.
 - Pointers are just a cheeky way to turn value types into reference types.
-- Recursion is not as good as you think it is.
-This is a note to my past self.
+- Recursion is exciting but exceeding the call stack is not.
+It should be avoided if a reasonable alternative can be implemented.
-- Memoization is powerful, has a fancy name, and is flat-out exciting to implement.
+- Memoization is powerful, has a fancy name, and is flat-out exciting.

 ## ⚡Some general facts about me
-- 💬 I speak three languages, four if you catch me on a good day.
+- 💬 I speak three languages.
+I have an academic background in linguistics.
-- 📦 OOP is no longer my preferred paradigm.
+- 🐈 My favourite animal is the cat.
 - 🌳 The best time to plant a tree was 20 years ago, the second best time is 7 June 2023.